futureoceanslab/FOL_Studygroup/Sessions/Good Practices/Good_Practices.md

 #### ------------------------------- #### ------------------------------- ####
 ```

-# *Libraries* can get messy quite quickly
+## *Libraries* can get messy quite quickly

-I like to have all of them at the begining and load them as a first step in my code.
-However, I do know some people that prefere to load them as they go.
+I like to have all of them at the beginning and load them as a first step in my code.
+However, I do know some people that prefer to load them as they go.
 I think this is up to you.

 ## The Good